Work Place Safety and Hazards

 Does your workplace threaten your health or safety?
 Are you afraid to file a safety complaint because of fear of retaliation?
 Has your employer retaliated against you because you reported a safety violation?

-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent employees with dangerous workplaces.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent employees with dangerous workplaces.
 A variety of laws support employees in trying to get a healthier, safer work environment.
 The primary employment law for Texans is the Occupational Safety and Health Act of 1970.
 This is a federal law that protects workers from dangerous workplaces and retaliation.

 Commonly referred to as OSHA, the Occupational Safety and Health Administration investigates and prosecutes safety violations as well as retaliation.
 We represent Houston workers in the OSHA administrative process.

 As a government agency, OSHA is required to be neutral.
 OSHA neither favors employers nor employees.
 Rather, OSHA interprets and executes the law.
 It is important to have an advocate on your side when going to OSHA.
 As Houston employment lawyers, we draft OSHA complaints and represent workers through OSHA’s administrative process.

 Importantly, OSHA has some of the shortest deadlines for taking action.
 Workers may have thirty days or less to file their complaint.
 Therefore a worker in a unsafe workplace, or who has experienced retaliation, should contact us right away.
 In fact, if you suspect your employer is planning on taking action against you, contact us before your employer has the chance to fire you.